- 1 1.Beautiful Looking Blog Themes Are Key

 This blog is dedicated to showing you HOW to do it.

-Get your free chapter from Craft Blog Kickstart, the ebook I wrote and published in 90 days thanks to Book boss.
+Get your free chapter from The Craft Bloggers Handbook, the ebook I wrote and published in 90 days thanks to Book boss.
 Book Boss is an excellent course that walks you through the ENTIRE process – from idea to inception and beyond!
 I highly recommend it.
+You can also grab a free chapter of Pintelligent Marketing Made Easy to monopolise on Pinterest as a huge driving force behind your traffic strategy.

 8. Be consistent